jgillman/JoelGillman.com/content/posts/2014-01-14-use-mitmproxy-to-unminify-your-asset-requests.md

 In short, it tells mitmproxy to start up and find all incoming requests (`~q`) that match the regex `\.min\.(js|css)` in the URL (`~u`).
-Then in those reqeusts that finds it will replace `\.min` with 'nothing'.
+Then in those requests that finds it will replace `\.min` with 'nothing'.

 The semi-cryptic documentation on 'replace' can be [found in their documentation][2].